logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

    :local:
    :depth: 1

-Service Contacts flagged as ‘No Show’ are not included in this report.
+Episodes that only have contacts marked "no show" are included in this report.

 Some service contact data elements are not included in the options list as there is no missing value provided in the specification and the system doesn't allow